williampeterpaul/stream-mvn/README.md

 If you have any idea for an improvement or found a bug, do not hesitate to open an issue.
 And if you have time clone this repo and submit a pull request and help me make this project kickass!

+## Future Development

+The type of data harvested using this project can be used in a number of interesting ways.
+The project [latent-dirichlet-allocation](https://github.com/williampeterpaul/latent-dirichlet-allocation) was built as an extension to this project to make use of the data through semantic analysis.
+For more information check the repo!